Stock market today: Wall Street climbs ahead of a big week for Big Tech as oil drops 5%

-NEW YORK (AP) — U.S. stocks are climbing Monday ahead of a big week for profit reports from Big Tech stocks.
+NEW YORK (AP) — U.S. stocks are approaching records Monday ahead of a big week for profit reports from Big Tech stocks.
 Oil prices, meanwhile, are tumbling toward their worst loss in more than a year.

-The S&P 500 was 0.5% higher in morning trading.
+The S&P 500 was 0.4% higher in midday trading.
 The main measure of the U.S. stock market is coming off its first losing week in the last seven, but it's still near its all-time high set earlier this month.

-The Dow Jones Industrial Average was up 261 points, or 0.6%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was approaching its all-time high set in July with a gain of 0.7%.
+The Dow Jones Industrial Average was up 299 points, or 0.7%, as of 11 a.m.
+Eastern time, while the Nasdaq composite was 0.7% higher and flirting with its own record set in July.

 Several Big Tech stocks helped lead the way, and five of the behemoths known as the "Magnificent Seven" are on this week's schedule to report their latest profits.
 These high-flying stocks have been at the forefront of Wall Street for years and have grown so big that their movements can singlehandedly shift the S&P 500.